cchamchi/CarND-LaneLines-P1/writeup.md

 I tried 3/5/7 size of kernel, size 5 was best.

-The second is pick the
+The second is detect edges using canny algorithm.
+Because it found so many edges I have to pick the region of interest

-I converted the images to grayscale, then I ....
+The third is to figure out clean line from edges applying hough transform to detected edges.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating egdes with left and right group.
+From group of edges, I calculated a line y=Ax+b, A is slope and b is intersection.
+The library stats.linregress calculated slope/intersrctions.
+To draw lines in region of interest I calculated bottom point across the x axis

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+And last I draw the lines on the image

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when lane is a curve.
+Becasue I assumed 1st-order line and across x-axis If the lane is curve the expectect line could be across y-axis

-Another shortcoming could be ...
+Another shortcoming could be shadow.
+The canny could miss-understand shadow as line. and could be yellow line.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to find curved lane

-Another potential improvement could be to ...
+Another potential improvement could be to detect shadow and yellow lane